pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 **Faster R-CNN** uses a Region Proposal Network (RPN) that shares full-image convolutional features with the detection network, thus enabling nearly cost-free region proposals.
 An RPN is a fully convolutional network that simultaneously predicts object bounds and objectness scores at each position.
 The RPN is trained end-to-end to generate high-quality region proposals, which are used by Fast R-CNN for detection [[13]](#ref).

 Figure 3: The Faster R-CNN.
-Source: https://andrewliao11.github.io/images/faster_rcnn/faster_rcnn_netwrok.png

 ![Faster R-CNN](https://andrewliao11.github.io/images/faster_rcnn/faster_rcnn_netwrok.png)